 There has probably been no more romantic human dream than the wish to fly.
 To defy gravity is to break through the bounds that tie we humans down.
 It is death-defying, an expression of immortality.
-Anyone who gets on a plane today and does not think – irrespective of what know of aeronautical physics they may possess – that this cannot logically be happening, has forgotten a part of their humanity.
+Anyone who gets on a plane today and does not think – irrespective of what knowledge of aeronautical physics they may possess – that this cannot logically be happening, has forgotten a part of their humanity.
 To fly is to be transcendent; that is, until the reality of our condition comes upon us, and Icarus-like we fall.

 The earliest aviators lived this dream most fully.
 Never again would the sense of exhilaration and transformation be so acute, nor the perils so great.
 They were revered in their time for the gift they gave to the imagination of all, but also for the dangers they faced.
 The line they flew veered with giddy unpredictability between death and immortality.
 They had the quality of myth.

 Among those aviators who first took to the air, a particular favourite of mine is Percy Pilcher (1866-1899).
 He was one of the first people to fly in a heavier-than-air aircraft, someone who might well have beaten the Wright brothers in the race to achieve engine-driven flight, had he not been killed flying his ‘Hawk’ glider in 1899.
 Part of the appeal for me is that he has been curiously overlooked; partly it is the connection he has with cinematography; partly it is local.

 Not too far away from here, on the north-western side of Kent is the pretty village of Eynsford, a few miles north of Sevenoaks.
 Head for about a mile along the winding road from the railway station that leads south and upwards past and you get to Upper Austin Lodge.
 Close by this cluster of houses and farm buildings, next door to a private golf course, is where Percy Pilcher conducted many of his aviation experiments.